-If you’ll have self-employment income this year – either from a small business with employees, a sole proprietorship, or even just contract work you do alongside your full-time job – you’ll probably need to pay quarterly self-employment taxes this year.
+Many of us will have self-employment income this upcoming year.
+This may be from a small business with employees, a sole proprietorship, or even just contract work outside of a full-time job (such as a side hustle).
+Regardless of where it comes from, you’ll need to be prepared for the fact that you’ll likely need to pay quarterly self-employment taxes in 2017.

 As an employee, this isn’t something you have to worry about.
 Your employer actually saves the taxes he or she takes out of your check, and then sends them to the federal government quarterly.
 That’s why at the end of the year, if too much has been taken out of your paycheck for taxes, the government writes you a check for your tax return.

 As with all things IRS-related, though, calculating and paying quarterly self-employment taxes can get a little tricky.
 For example, “quarterly” doesn’t even mean paying every three months of the year.

 Here’s what you need to know to make sense of it all.